marad/hyper-router/README.md

 like Iron or rustful.
 I just want to keep things simple.

 Obviously I could make some errors or bad design choices so I'm waiting for your feedback!
-You may create an issue at [project's bug tracker](https://github.com/marad/hyper-router/issues).
+Please contact me at moriturius at GMail.
+You may also create an issue at [project's bug tracker](https://github.com/marad/hyper-router/issues).